 See for yourself?”

-Zadie Smith’s White Teeth does not deal with racial tension, and indeed has been criticised for failing to do so (article in The Sunday Times, 26 February 2006), nor is it, she insists, a novel about race (interview in Los Angeles Times, 26 June 2000).
+Zadie Smith’s White Teeth does not deal with racial tension, and indeed has been criticised for failing to do so (article in The Sunday Times, 26 February 2006), nor is it, Smith insists, a novel about race (interview in Los Angeles Times, 26 June 2000).
 However, in a story firmly set in multicultural London society at the end of the twentieth century, it naturally raises concerns with immigration, racial identity, culture and assimilation.
 Since the three families on whom the novel focuses trace their roots to Bengal, the Caribbean and the dispersal of the Jews, these concerns and the issue of displacement are unavoidable.
 They are all part of “the great ocean-crossing experiment”.
 Within this, there is also the comparison between the first generation of immigrants, who have crossed the oceans themselves, and the second generation immigrants, who are born and raised in Britain by their ocean-crossing parents.
-The ways in which these families’ roots can be traced back to the influence of colonialism itself, the tensions between assimilation of British cultural values and the maintenance of original cultural values, the shifts and changes in language, the problem of identity are all touched on by following up the links suggested in the other sections of this course.
+The ways in which these families’ roots can be traced back to the influence of colonialism itself, the tensions between assimilation of British cultural values and the maintenance of original cultural values, the shifts and changes in language, the problem of identity are all touched on in the links suggested in the other sections of this course.